sketchplugins/plugin-directory/README.md

 - [States](https://github.com/edenvidal/states), by Eden Vidal: Create different artboard states and switch between them easily
 - [StickyGrid](https://github.com/uetchy/sketch-stickygrid), by Yasuaki Uechi: Sketch plugin to make paths be snapped to grid.
 - [Style Inventory](https://github.com/getflourish/sketch-style-inventory), by Florian Schulz: Generate a visual style sheet with all colors and text styles that you are using in Sketch.
+- [StyleClip](https://github.com/liawesomesaucer/styleclip), by Vincent: Sketch plugin that copies an element's styles directly to your Mac clipboard.
+Supports CSS & SCSS
 - [styledrop](https://github.com/ryanmclaughlin/styledrop), by Ryan McLaughlin: A plugin for Sketch allows you to easily copy styles from one layer to another.
 - [Super Shapes](https://github.com/sureskumar/super-shapes), by Sures Kumar: Generate complex organic super-shapes using super formula.
 - [SVGO Compressor](https://github.com/bohemiancoding/svgo-compressor), by Bohemian Coding: A Plugin that compresses SVG assets using SVGO, right when you export them.
 This Plugin requires Sketch 3.8.